silx-kit/fabio/README.rst

 .....
 Have a base class for all our 2D diffraction greyscale images.
-This consists of a 2D array (numpy ndarray) and a python dictionary (now an ordered dict) of header information in (string key, string value) pairs.
+This consists of a 2D array (numpy ndarray) and a python dictionary (actually an ordered dict) of header information in (string key, string value) pairs.

 Class FabioImage
 ................